Orange County Brachial Plexus Palsy Lawyer

 Brachial Plexus Palsy is a birth injury caused by complications during delivery resulting in damage to the bundle of nerves located in the newborn’s shoulder area.
-This area, called the Brachial Plexus, is a network of nerves that sends signals from the spinal cord to the shoulder, arm and hand.
-When these nerves are damaged during delivery, it can result in a mild and temporary, or severe and permanent birth injury, depending on the extent of damage.
+This area, called the Brachial Plexus, is a network of nerves that sends signals from the spinal cord to the shoulder, arm, and hand.
+When these nerves are damaged during delivery, it can result in a mild and temporary, or severe and permanent birth injury, depending on the extent of the damage.
+If your child has experienced this serious birth injury, it’s important to contact the Orange County Brachial Plexus Palsy attorney today.

 Brachial Plexus Palsy is also known as an Obstetrical Brachial Plexus Injury or OBPI, Erb’s Palsy and Klumpke’s Palsy.